SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/redirect.md

 redirect_from: /payments/mobile-pay/redirect
 estimated_read: 30
 description: |
-  **MobilePay Online Payments** is a two-phase payment instrument which can be implemented by the supported redirect scenario.
+  **MobilePay Online** is a two-phase payment instrument which can be implemented by the supported redirect scenario.
   Swedbank Pay receives the MobilePay details from the payer through Swedbank Pay Payments.